Stylish Accommodation in the Heart of A Snowdonia Village | Hen-Lyfrgell

 The beautifully presented master bedroom comes with a modern take on the four poster bed and en suite shower room.
 A patio door opens out from this large bedroom onto a dining terrace overlooking the river.
 It’s a fabulous place for breakfast.
 A second bedroom has twin beds, with a separate family shower room.

 Upstairs, there is a stunning open plan living space with a high, vaulted ceiling and large picture windows which give a tremendous feeling of light and space.
 The views over the village, river and bridge are just fantastic.
-A log effect electric fire keeps things cosy when the temperature drops.
+A woodburning stove keeps things cosy when the temperature drops.

-Outside this stylish accommodation in the heart of a Snowdonia village there is a terrace outside the master bedroom, as well as a further seating area to the front of the property.
-These areas are planted with exotic flowers and shrubs including passion flowers, jasmine, cordylines and bananas.
+Outside this stylish accommodation in the heart of a Snowdonia village there is a dining terrace outside the master bedroom, as well as a further seating area to the front of the property.
+The garden is planted with exotic flowers and shrubs including passion flowers, jasmine, cordylines and bananas.